NAME

 DESCRIPTION

-The syntax for declaring a pointer is similar to that of a variable, but with an asterisk (*) before the variable name.
+The syntax for declaring a pointer is similar to that used to declare an object, with the addition of an asterisk (*) after the class name.
 For example, to declare a pointer to an object of class MyClass, you would use the following syntax:

 @MyClass* myPointer

-Any primitive value can be assigned to a pointer, however, it would generally be more useful to assign a pointer to an object.
+Any primitive value can be assigned to a pointer, however, it would generally be most useful to assign the address of an object.
 The following is valid syntax, but absolutely useless:

 @MyClass* myPointer="Hello, world!"